CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

 ...
 ```

-## Make the content field available to components
+By adding this field to our data model, we will now also be able to access and update the content field in our components using ``` props.notes.content ```

 ## Add a content block to the note details view